tokkiwa/ImageTextCoding/README.md

 ```
 with necessary specification.

-For other datasets, please generate and compress the caption by running `llavanextCaption_Compression.ipynb` and place the output csv to the `df` folder, and specify the dataset in `run_misc.sh`.
+For other datasets, please generate and compress the caption by running `llavanextCaption_Compression.ipynb` and place the output csv to the `df` folder, and specify the dataset in `run.sh`.

 ## Training
 Our training code is based on CompressAI.
 Please run `lic/train.sh` with specification of the models, datasets and parameters.